VariniChiara94/MyChatBot/README.md

 - Show user info on the frontend
 - add Logout functionality

-### Chat Features
+### Frontend
 - delete single chat
 - change chat title
 - save/download chat
 - add spinning loader when waiting for response
+- add documents download feature

 ### Backend
 - use real LLM like OpenAI, langchain etc. instead of mock model
-- use a DB instead of in-memory storage for chats and messages
+- use a storage service (i.e. S3) instead of in-memory storage for chats and messages
 - integrate JWT validation for user authentication
 - use Celery to handle long-running tasks asynchronously
 - implement rate limiting to prevent abuse